 One major obstacle for applying the 3-D DDWT for video coding is that it is an overcomplete transform by a factor of eight or four (if only the real parts of the coefficients are retained).
-However, our previous investigation [5] has shown that after noise shaping, 3-D DDWT needs fewer coefficients than 3-D DWT to achieve the same video quality for all sequences.
+However, our previous investigation [6] has shown that after noise shaping, 3-D DDWT needs fewer coefficients than 3-D DWT to achieve the same video quality for all sequences.
 This result is very encouraging and has prompted us to explore the use of this new transform for video coding.

-3. 3-D DUAL-TREE DISCRETE WAVELET TRANSFORM FOR VIDEO CODING (DDWTVC)
+3. 3-D DUAL-TREE WAVELET VIDEO CODEC

-The proposed coder (DDWTVC) first applies the noise-shaping method to determine the coefficients to be retained, and then applies a bit plane coder to code the retained coefficients.
+In the proposed video codec (DDWTVC), the noiseshaping method is applied to determine the 3-D DDWT coefficients to be retained, and then a bit plane coder is applied to code the retained coefficients.
 The low subbands and high subbands are coded separately, each with three parts: significance map coding, sign coding and magnitude refinement.